 There is no doubt about it — addiction is a family disease.
 And oftentimes in families with someone who is actively addicted to drugs or alcohol, there exists an enabler.
 Unfortunately, when a person is enabling an addict or alcoholic, the situation only gets worse.
 In fact, enabling often serves as fuel to the fire.

 What is Enabling?

 Enabling occurs when a person is doing things for someone who is addicted to drugs or alcohol that he or she should be doing for him or herself.
+This again feeds into, what is enabling and how to stop?
 A person who is enabling someone else might also do things to support the user’s continued use, such as giving them money for gas but knowing full well that it will be used for drugs or alcohol.

 Anyone can become an enabler.
 It does not take a certain type of person to enable an addict or alcoholic, just someone who feels it necessary to continue to do things for that individual that he or she should be doing on his or her own.
 A good example of a common type of enabler is a parent who has a child who is addicted to drugs.
 The parent, who is used to caring for their child anyway, may become fearful that if they do not provide their child with money that he or she will begin stealing or prostituting themselves in order to make money to buy drugs.

 Despite setting ground rules and boundaries, a parent might continue to allow their child to live at home while using because they do not want them to be homeless.
 All of these reasons are more than understandable, especially considering that most view the other option as being to watch their loved one die.
 However, it doesn’t quite work like that, rather the opposite instead.

 - Being dishonest to others about the individual’s use as a means of covering up what is really going on

 - Protecting a user from experiencing consequences of their use